arterys/inference-sdk/README.md

 ##### DICOM structured report

-If your model returns a DICOM Structured Report then do the same as for secondary captures explained in the previous section, just change `'binary_type'` to `'dicom_structured_report'`.
+If your model returns a DICOM Structured Report then do the same as for secondary captures explained in the previous section, just change `'binary_type'` to `'dicom'`.

 ##### Returning DICOM conformance errors